mmistakes/made-mistakes-jekyll/_posts/2012-12-31-aragost-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @aragost"
+title: "Big grin on those orange hues"
 description: "PaperFaces portrait of @aragost drawn with Paper by 53 on an iPad."
 image: paperfaces-aragost-twitter-lg
 thumb: paperfaces-aragost-twitter-150.jpg